RTGPU: Real-Time GPU Scheduling of Hard Deadline Parallel Tasks with Fine-Grain Utilization: CPU and Memory Model

 \subsection{Memory Modeling}

 Memory copying between the CPU and GPU execution units includes two stages.
-In the first stage, data is copied between the CPU memory and the GPU memory through a single {peripheral component interconnect express} (PCIe) for a desktop/server GPU, or through a {network on chip} (NoC) for an embedded GPU.
-Because of the hardware protocols for PCIe and NoC, only one global memory copy can be performed at a time.
+In the first stage which is also called global memory copy, data is copied between the CPU memory and the GPU memory through a single {peripheral component interconnect express} (PCIe) or through a {network on chip} (NoC).
+The PCIe and NoC offer packet-based and full-duplex communication between any two endpoints.
+The number of global memory copies that can happen simutanously are determined by the number of copy engines provided by GPUs.
+For example, GeForce GTX TITAN Black and Jetson TX2 have 1 copy engine; 1080TI, TITAN X and NVIDIA Xavier \cite{yang2018avoiding} have 2 copy engines.
+In this work, we assume that there is only one copy engine in the minimal heterogeneous system model, which has one CPU core and multiple heterogeneous cores.
 Also, the memory copy through PCIe/NoC is non-preemptive once it starts.
-The memory copy time between CPU memory and GPU memory is a linear function of the copied memory size.
-The GPU and other accelerators mainly provide two types of memory movement between the CPU and GPU (accelerators) \cite{amert2017gpu, otterness2017evaluation}: direct memory copy (also called traditional memory) and unified memory (introduced in CUDA 6.0 and strengthened in CUDA 8.0).
-Direct memory copy uses traditional memory to store and access memory, where data must be explicitly copied from CPU to GPU portions of DRAM.
+The GPU and other accelerators mainly provide two types of first stage memory movement \cite{amert2017gpu, otterness2017evaluation}: direct memory copy (also called traditional memory) and unified memory (introduced in CUDA 6.0).
+Direct memory copy uses traditional memory, where data must be explicitly copied from CPU to GPU portions of DRAM.
 Unified memory is developed from zero-copy memory where the CPU and the GPU can access the same memory area by using the same memory addresses between the CPU and GPU.
-In unified memory, the GPU can access any page of the entire system memory and then migrate the data on-demand to its own memory at the granularity of pages.
-Compared with unified memory, direct memory copy is faster (higher bandwidth) \cite{chien2019performance} and is a more universal application, not just limited to GPU systems but also widely used in heterogeneous computing systems.
-In following discussion, we focus mainly on direct memory copy, but our approach can also be directly applied to unified memory by setting explicit copy length to zero.
+In the following discussion, we focus mainly on direct memory copy, but our approach can also be directly applied to unified memory by setting explicit copy length to zero.
+The second stage is the {memory access} from the GPU’s execution units to the GPU cache or memory.
+The GPU adopts a hierarchical memory architecture.
+Each GPU SM has a local L1 cache, and all SMs share a global L2 cache and DRAM banks.
+These memory accesses happen simultaneously with the kernel’s execution.
+Therefore, the second stage memory operation is measured and modeled as part of the kernel execution model.
+Although run-time memory factors, such as the state of the row buffers in the first stage and contention on GPU memory or cache in the second stage, would impact memory copy time, we have to simplify the memory model with static factors given the consideration of real-time scheduling complexity.
+Therefore, we assume that the memory copy time between CPU memory and GPU memory is a linear function of the copied memory size.